Sabina, my wife, and I ...

-In the third volume of Snakiestory, which is still in progress, the half-brothers Billy and Manuel (nicknames Quee and Jiggy) enter in a period characterized by creative work and daily life dedicated to contemplation.
+In the third volume of Snakiestory, which is still in progress, the half-brothers Billy and Manuel (nicknames Quee and Jiggy) enter in a period characterised by creative work and daily life dedicated to contemplation.

 Billy’s and Manuel’s live-in girlfriends take care of them, so that the boys in their kinkiness …

 In four decades Sabine and I had to deal with more than a dozen changes of domicile and location.
 The books, of which we were most fond of, required special care.
 They occupied the centre stage of moving to another home.
 For lack of space the less close friends among them had to be left behind.
 But they remained in other trusty hands.

 Our cats shared the same fate.
 The very first of them, Mauli, was an extremely distinguished animal of Ibicenkian country gentry.
 He lived with us five years.
 His life ended as discreetly as we hope our own death will be: Being mobile and happy until the last hour.
 Mauli jumped on his favourite place, our bed, outstretched himself for the last time and deceased.
 Presumably of a heart attack.
 The cat reposes under a pine tree in a piece of woodlands near the bay of Salt d’en Serra, where the animal liked to roam around there, never forgetting a meditation session in the shade of the trees.

 Mauli was followed by Tiger, Diablo, Tabby (the smoothest creature who ever lived with us, although a bit simpleminded as to a cat) and Betsy Benilde Campos.
 Other cats only paid us a short visit, for example Bingo, an enormous Carthusian cat.
 He was so heavy, that loose tiles on the garden path rattled under his steps.
 The picture shows Titi, who enjoyed making himself comfortable on his master’s short leather pants.
 Unfortunately, he had an unhealthy affection to car tyres and never became tired to sniff about them.
 One day the wheel of a land rover began to move without the warning roaring of the engine.
 It broke Titi’s neck.